phpMv/ubiquity/docs/createproject.rst

 .. code-block:: bash

-   Micro new blog --dbName=blogDb --all-models=true --phpmv=semantic
+   Ubiquity new blog --dbName=blogDb --all-models=true --phpmv=semantic

 .. note:: Markdown doesn't support a lot of the features of Sphinx,
           like inline markup and directives.
 However, it works for